aketza-ayo/java8-ocp-study-notes/#2 - Design Pattern and Principles.md

 ## Points to remember:
 - Bear in mind that interfaces can contain more that abstract methods.
 In fact they can contain constant variables static final and also static and defaul methods.
 - When two interfaces implement the same default method.
-Annother interface that extend these two interfaces is going to throw a compile time error unless it implements the default method method as well.
+Another interface that extend these two interfaces is going to throw a compile time error unless it implements the default method as well.